berkehandogan/berkehandogan/README.md

 - 👋 Hi, I’m @berkehandogan
-- 🌱 I’m currently learning Python,C...
+- 🌱 I’m currently learning OOP,Python,C,Java...
 - I'm studying at Manisa Celâl Bayar University
 <!---
 berkehandogan/berkehandogan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.